dechamps/yabe/CodeExamples/Wheather2_to_Bacnet/Readme.txt

 This .reg file should be registered by a double click.

-To use it as a console application just run it with any kind of parameters such as 'Wheather2_to_Bacnet Console'
+To use it as a console application just run the application.

-A parameter is already set into the Visual Studio project user option file, so debug mode will be OK as a console application.

 To register the Windows service : in an admin console type :
 	installutil.exe Wheather2_to_Bacnet.exe